 To conclude, explain that not every sentence needs to follow this precise format to be juicy.
 When you think of juicy sentences, think about adding details in a variety of orders and ways.
-Practice writing some juicy sentences in your Writer’s Notebook.
-Add them to your Journal.
+Practice writing some juicy sentences and add them to the Journal section of your Writer’s Notebook.

 Step 3: Writing Project